TacticsMore Basic Tactics

 Varying the Induction Hypothesis

 Sometimes it is important to control the exact form of the induction hypothesis when carrying out inductive proofs in Coq.
-In particular, we sometimes need to be careful about which of the assumptions we move (using intros) from the goal to the context before invoking the induction tactic.
-For example, suppose we want to show that double is injective -- i.e., that it maps different arguments to different results:
+In particular, we may need to be careful about which of the assumptions we move (using intros) from the goal to the context before invoking the induction tactic.

 Theorem double_injective: n m,